 - Now set the option to Disabled.
 Save changes and exit.
 Now restart your computer and try accessing the website again which was causing the issue.

 Solution 2: Disabling Antivirus software

 Another reason why this error occurs is because of interference from Antivirus software installed on your computer.
-There are several options which protect your computer by also filtering the web services.
+There are several options that protect your computer by also filtering web services.
 Some of these services include ‘Avast Web Shield’ and ‘Kaspersky Internet Security’ etc.